 Other cruisers, often people who remember cruising before autogratuities, prefer tipping crew in cash.
 They might feel that it gives them more control over tipping, rewarding the crew based on their level of service.
 Others just prefer the face-to-face experience of handing over a cash tip.

-However, cruisers don’t always see all of the crew that work behind the scenes for them, like the kitchen and laundry workers.
-Often, these crew members are part of the tip pool, and lose part of their expected income each time a passenger removes autogratuities.
+However, cruisers don’t always see all of the crew who work behind the scenes for them, like the kitchen and laundry workers.
+Often, these crew members are part of the tip pool, and they lose part of their expected income each time a passenger removes autogratuities.

 If you enjoy tipping in cash, consider giving an extra cash tip to the crew members who gave you excellent service on your cruise.